ember-learn/ember-blog/source/2020-02-07-the-ember-times-issue-134.md

 👋 Emberistas! 🐹

-This week: Polyfilled ember-data packages syntax for all Ember apps 📦, Use Figma with Storybook to make your developer life easier 🎨, QUnit DOM announces v1.0 release 🎂,
-Check out the ember-changeset 3.0.0 Release 🎉,
+This week: Polyfilled ember-data packages syntax for all Ember apps 📦, use Figma with Storybook to make your developer life easier 🎨, QUnit DOM announces v1.0 release 🎂, and check out the ember-changeset 3.0.0 Release 🎉!

 READMORE